hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ### Terraform data source for Cluster Blueprint

-In order to use the data source available for cluster blueprint, you should add the below block in your terraform file, and specify the cluster blueprint name.
-Using this data source, terraform will fetch the cluster Blueprint ID associated with it.
+In order to use the data source available for cluster blueprint, you should add the below block in your Terraform file, and specify the cluster blueprint name.
+Using this data source, Terraform will fetch the cluster Blueprint ID associated with it.

 In the below block, "demo" is the cluster blueprint **name** provided: